European Influencer Marketing: A Guide for Global Brands

 Beyond disclosure, GDPR applies to all data collection activities within influencer campaigns.
 If your campaign involves a landing page, email capture, contest entry, or pixel tracking, you need proper consent mechanisms.
 This is non-negotiable and the penalties -- up to 4% of global annual revenue -- are designed to be impossible to ignore.

 The Digital Services Act (DSA), which came into full effect in 2024, adds another layer.
 Platforms are now required to provide transparency around advertising, and influencer content that constitutes advertising falls squarely within its scope.
 Brands operating in Europe must ensure their campaigns comply at both the platform and national level.
+Non-EU brands that also sell physical product into the bloc carry a compliance layer beneath the influencer disclosure rules — GPSR product-safety obligations and EU VAT — which we cover in the GPSR and EU compliance hub for non-EU ecommerce operators.

 Key European Markets and Their Characteristics